fprasx/unlocked/mdbook/src/code/alloc/allocate_bucket.md

 ```

 The next thing we do is just another check.
-The Standard Library does both and I
+The Standard Library does both checks and I
 trust their
 [strategy](https://github.com/rust-lang/rust/blob/master/library/alloc/src/raw_vec.rs#L176-L183).